 On the supply side, firms had to slow or stop their production due to social distancing rules imposed in the country where they were located or in the countries where their trading partners were located.
 In general, while all firms, including non-international ones, may suffer from lockdown measures, the existing literature suggests that shocks to the supply of firms propagate more through trade links.
-For instance, the empirical work by di Giovanni et al. (2018) finds that the level of activity of internationally connected firms is more correlated with the business cycles of countries to which they are directly connected through trade and ownership links, although indirect links matter as well.7 In their exercise on French data, the direct and indi-
+For instance, the empirical work by di Giovanni et al. (2018) finds that the level of activity of internationally connected firms is more correlated with the business cycles of countries to which they are directly connected through trade and ownership links, although indirect links matter as well.
+In their exercise on French data, the direct and indirect linkages can account for the majority of the observed aggregate co-movement between France's GDP and that of its trading partners.
+Inoue and Todo (2019) examine how, in the event of natural disasters, supply chains' production losses also propagate in regions not directly affected.
+They apply an agent-based model to the actual supply chains of firms in Japan and simulate what would happen in the hypothetical event of the Nankai earthquake.
+They find that the indirect effects due to propagation would be substantially larger than their direct ones.
+It is worth noticing, though, that according to the authors, the indirect effects are more prominent and persistent when supply chains are characterized by small economies of scale, difficulty in substitution among intermediate products, and complex cycles in networks.

-$^{^{6}}$ Recent examples include outbreaks of Escherichia Coli O157:H7 that were traced to hamburgers from multiple outlets of a fast-food chain in the US, clusters of Salmonella Typhimurium that infected poultry throughout Europe, and contaminated animal feeds that resulted in the bovine spongiform encephalopathy and variant Creutzfeldt-Jakob disease (BSE/vCJD) crisis in the UK in the late 1990s.
+$^{6}$ Recent examples include outbreaks of Escherichia Coli O157:H7 that were traced to hamburgers from multiple outlets of a fast-food chain in the US, clusters of Salmonella Typhimurium that infected poultry throughout Europe, and contaminated animal feeds that resulted in the bovine spongiform encephalopathy and variant Creutzfeldt-Jakob disease (BSE/vCJD) crisis in the UK in the late 1990s.

-7According to their results, foreign firms that buy inputs from domestic firms that import from foreign markets (i.e. downward linkages) tend to be more correlated with those foreign markets.
+&lt;sup>7According to their results, foreign firms that buy inputs from domestic firms that import from foreign markets (i.e. downward linkages) tend to be more correlated with those foreign markets.